msatul1305/Linux/India/readme.md

                 - It emphasizes the importance of self-realization, the unity of all religions, and the need for social reform.
+    - Chants
+      - Sat Tat Aum
+        - "Sat Tat Atum" is a Sanskrit phrase that can be translated as "That is the ultimate truth."
+        - It is often used in spiritual contexts to emphasize the importance of recognizing the ultimate reality or truth.
+        - The phrase reflects the idea that the ultimate truth transcends all dualities and distinctions.
+        - It is associated with various philosophical and spiritual traditions in India, including Vedanta and

 - Astrology
     - Vedic Astrology
         - Jyotish